Jo Daviess County school district moving to remote learning due to sub shortage because of COVID-19

-River Ridge school district announced this afternoon that starting Thursday, Nov.
-5, students would return to remote learning through Friday, Nov.
+River Ridge school district announced Wednesday afternoon that starting today, students would return to remote learning through Friday, Nov.
 13.

 “This is due to the lack of qualified subs in the classroom due to COVID(-19) cases and quarantine rules,” the announcement states.